Phoenix Dog Bite Attorney

 - Do not pull away, since this will make bite worse.

 - If possible, distract the dog with a piece of clothing or other item.

 After a dog bite, be sure to get medical attention, contact the police and try to identify the dog owner.
 Under Arizona law, dog owners have a responsibility to keep their pets from harming other people.
 If they fail to do so, they can be liable for all damages caused by the attack.

-Seeking legal advice immediately is critical.
+Seeking legal advice immediately from an experienced Phoenix dog bite lawyer is critical.
 While you generally have two years after the bite to file a negligence action against private dog owners, if you file the action within one year, the private dog owner is strictly liable.
 That means you do not have to prove that the owner did anything wrong, just that the dog bit you.
 The Phoenix dog bite lawyers at Begam & Marks have successfully handled many dog bite cases, making sure that our injured clients receive fair compensation for medical costs, lost wages, trauma counseling, property damage and, in more serious cases, permanent disfigurement.

 Timeline of a Dog Bite Case

 Each dog bite case in Phoenix is unique, but most follow the same or similar processes to go from the initial filing of the claim to a successful settlement or verdict.
 Learning what to expect can help you and your family prepare for the legal journey that may lie ahead.
 Talk to a qualified Phoenix dog attack attorney for case-specific information, processes, and timelines.
 In the meantime, here’s a general outline of what to expect:

 - First week.
 The actions you take in the first days following your injury are very important.
 Seek medical help right away for your dog bite.
 Preserve evidence such as photographs of the scene, the dog owner’s name, and your medical bills and records.